chriskrycho/v4.chriskrycho.com/content/tech/modern-python-toolchain.md

-Everyone is going to have their own preferences for version control tools and an editor; but the recommendations I make regarding Python installations, package management, and workspaces/virtual environemtns should be fairly standard for anyone doing Python development on a Unix-like system in 2015.
+Everyone is going to have their own preferences for version control tools and an editor; but the recommendations I make regarding Python installations, package management, and workspaces/virtual environments should be fairly standard for anyone doing Python development on a Unix-like system in 2015.

 [Sublime Text]: //www.sublimetext.com